johanhenriksson/zinterface/README.md

 - `vtable`, a struct containing function pointers that define the interface.
   These functions must accept `*anyopaque` or `*const anyopaque` as their first argument.
-If `ptr` is `*const anyopaque`, all methods must accept `*const anyopaue` as their first argument.
+If `ptr` is `*const anyopaque`, all methods must accept `*const anyopaque` as their first argument.
 This is to preserve the const-ness of the interface pointer.

 The `ptr` argument must be a pointer to a struct that declares methods